ABRT29/Calculator/README.md

        git clone https://github.com/HouariZegai/Calculator.git
 3. Imported it in Intellij IDEA or any other Java IDE.
-4. Run the application :D
+4. Run the application 🎉

 ### Contributing 💡
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.